bethanyalicehall/routes-of-europe-MS1/README.md

 ### Scope
 The scope of this website is to provide...
 - simple and straightforward navigation
-- clear and concise content alongisde large imagery
+- clear and concise content alongside large imagery
 - information about the service the business offers
-- links to social media, in paritcular the Routes of Europe Facebook group.
+- links to social media, in particular the Routes of Europe Facebook group.
 - inspirational route ideas
 - testimonials from previous users/customers
 - a form to allow users to get in touch to put in a booking request.